VanessaPenna/Bellabeat-Capstone/README.md

 Analyze:

-The Fir bit Fitness Tracker data set to gain insights into how non-Bellabeat users are using their smart devices and Bellabeat would like to use the data to gain insights on how to better market their devices.
+The Fitbit Fitness Tracker data set to gain insights into how non-Bellabeat users are using their smart devices and Bellabeat would like to use the data to gain insights on how to better market their devices.